Grade 1 Supporting tests: a simple guide

 Visit our YouTube channel for videos that will also help you prepare for improvisation.

-A brand new series of books to help with preparation for the Session skills section of our Rock & Pop exams for Bass, Drums, Guitar, Keyboards and Vocals is now available.
+Our series of books to help with preparation for the Session skills section of our Rock & Pop exams for Bass, Drums, Guitar, Keyboards and Vocals is now available from the Trinity shop.

 Make sure you take a good look through your syllabus for information on the Supporting tests for your particular instrument and plan ahead for what you will pick for your Grade 1 exam.